ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 .. _gsoc-ideas-list:

 ========================================
-List of Suggested Projects for GSoC 2017
+List of Suggested Projects for GSoC 2018
 ========================================

-This is a list of projects suggested by ArduPilot developers for GSoC 2017.
+This is a list of projects suggested by ArduPilot developers for GSoC 2018.
 These are only suggestions, and if you have your own ideas then please discuss them on either the gitter channel (at https://gitter.im/ArduPilot/GSoC) or on the discuss server (see http://discuss.ardupilot.org/c/google-summer-of-code).
-We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2017.
+We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2018.
 We're looking for enthusiastic students who can really get stuck into their project and make a substantial contribution to the ArduPilot project.

 - `Improved Object Avoidance for Multicopters <http://ardupilot.org/dev/docs/code-overview-object-avoidance.html>`__ and Rovers including adding occupancy grid
 - Improved live video for `APSync <http://ardupilot.org/dev/docs/apsync-intro.html>`__ including video stream discover and publishing
-- Improved IoT integration using `APSync <http://ardupilot.org/dev/docs/apsync-intro.html>`__ to allow live viewing of drone location on web page
+- Improved IoT integration to allow live viewing of drone location on web page
-- (DONE) Safe Return-To-Launch which will involve storing vehicle's current location and maintaining the shortest possible safe path back home.
 - Improve flight control for `Single Copter or Coax Copter <http://ardupilot.org/copter/docs/singlecopter-and-coaxcopter.html>`__ to bring it to the same level of performance of other multicopters
 - Improve SITL simulator to include a 3D viewer and objects
 - Helicopter autorotation support
-- Add support for the AirSim drone simulator to ArduPilot SITL (see https://github.com/Microsoft/AirSim/)
+- AirSim drone simulator support for ArduPilot SITL (see https://github.com/Microsoft/AirSim/)
-- Build a JavaScript DataFlash log parser and a system for graphing user logs with similar capabilities to MAVExplorer, but hosted in users browsers
+- JavaScript DataFlash log parser and a system for graphing user logs with similar capabilities to MAVExplorer, but hosted in users browsers
-- work on the FreeRTOS port of ArduPilot
+- FreeRTOS port of ArduPilot
-- (IN PROGRESS) work on the ChibiOS/RT port of ArduPilot
 - improve UAVCAN integration with ArduPilot
 - work on 3D aerobatic support for fixed wing aircraft
-- (IN PROGRESS) add support for "sensor head" operation of ArduPilot, split between two CPUs
-- Create a cloud based GCS for persistent control of a fleet of drones.
+- Cloud ground station for persistent control of a fleet of drones.
 Here is a Search and Rescue use case example: http://www.surtsey.org/projects/cloud-control-station/

 More Details
 ============